R0scat/Automata-Simulator/README.md

 Python script that simulates a working DFA and NFA, reads a string of commands, displays the states the automata passes through and checks if the final state is accepted or not.

 ## Deterministic Formal Automata (DFA)
-Given states and an alphabet it passes through them and check if the final one is accepted or not.
+Given states and an alphabet it passes through them and checks if the final one is accepted or not.
 For it to change states it always needs an input.

 ### Setup
 In the *in.txt* file: